Introduction

 • Greenland is not about Greenland.
 It sits inside a missile warning architecture where seconds translate directly into power.
 The island's value is operational, not symbolic.
 It buys time for an empire that knows its time is running out.

 • The pattern is perimeter hardening.
 Upgrades, resilience work, and infrastructure expansion get framed as "routine maintenance."
 Escalation dressed as housekeeping.
-This is what empires do when they feel exposed: they fortify whatever they still control.
+What empires do when they feel exposed: fortify whatever they still control.

 • Cables and minerals are fuel, not fire.
 Once the island is treated as a strategic dependency, data routes and critical materials intensify the logic.
 They don't start the panic; they make it stickier.